joeyshi12/bspwm-dotfiles/README.md

 - View available monitors and resolutions by running `xrandr`

 ## Network settings
-- Packages: `NetworkManager` (check to make sure this is installed)
+- Packages: `networkmanager` (check to make sure this is installed)
 - Run `nmcli dev wifi` to scan for networks
 - Run `nmtui` to open user interface for connecting to networks